readmeio/rdme/documentation/rdme.md

 The only required attributes are the `title` and `category`.
 To determine what your `category` value should be, you can use [the `Get all categories` endpoint](https://docs.readme.com/reference/getcategories) and grab the `id` value from the response.

 We automatically derive the page's slug via the file name (e.g. the file name `rdme.md` would become `/docs/rdme` in your ReadMe project).
 Note that our API uses [`slugify`](https://www.npmjs.com/package/slugify) to automatically handle certain characters (e.g. spaces), which may lead to unexpected syncing behavior if your file names don't match your page slugs.
-If you prefer to keep your page slugs different from your file name, you can manually set the slug value in the YAML front matter:
+If you prefer to keep your page slugs different from your file names, you can manually set the `slug` value in the YAML front matter:

 ```markdown
 ---